-Van Gogh: Works, Places, Secrets, and Legacy of a Tormented Genius
+The Secrets of Van Gogh: Works, Places, and Legacy of a Misunderstood Genius

 Brief biography of Vincent van Gogh

 Vincent van Gogh was born in 1853 in the Netherlands.
 Early on in search of meaning, he explored different paths — pastor, art dealer, teacher — before dedicating himself to painting at the age of 27.
-In barely ten years, he created more than 2,000 works, including nearly 900 paintings, often made in poignant solitude and a devouring creative urgency.
-Plagued by mental disorders and heightened sensitivity, Van Gogh sold only one painting during his lifetime.
-He died in 1890 in Auvers-sur-Oise, at the age of 37, in relative obscurity… far from the legend he would become.
+In just ten years, he created over 2,000 works, including nearly 900 paintings, often made in poignant solitude and a consuming creative urgency.
+Plagued by mental troubles and an exacerbated sensitivity, Van Gogh sold only one painting during his lifetime.
+He died in 1890 in Auvers-sur-Oise, at the age of 37, in relative obscurity… far from the legend he was to become.

 Why do his paintings still fascinate today?

-Van Gogh is painting at the surface of the skin.
+Van Gogh is painting at its most visceral.
 His swirling brushstrokes, vibrant colors, and unique way of representing light and human emotion still deeply touch the viewer.
-Each work seems to speak soul to soul: the infinite blue of The Starry Night, the solar warmth of the Sunflowers, the melancholy of a Wheatfield with Crows...
+Each work seems to speak from soul to soul: the infinite blue of The Starry Night, the solar warmth of Sunflowers, the melancholy of a Field of Wheat with Crows...

 His art does not cheat: it screams, it cries, it loves.
-And it is this raw sincerity, this emotional intensity, that make his paintings eternal.
+And it is this raw sincerity, this emotional intensity, that makes his paintings eternal.

 Long ignored, Van Gogh is now considered one of the greatest painters of all time.
 A precursor of Fauvism and Expressionism, he influenced entire generations of artists, from Munch to Bacon, including the German Expressionists.
 His unique style — between raw realism and pictorial lyricism — opened a new path for modern art.